 Competition to attract and retain highly skilled technical and other personnel with experience in our industry is increasing in intensity, and our employees have been the subject of targeted hiring by our competitors.
 We may experience difficulty retaining and motivating existing employees and attracting qualified personnel to fill key positions.
+In particular, we are expanding our engineering resources in the U.S. and abroad and may find it difficult to attract and retain sufficiently skilled personnel in some markets.
+In addition, none of our executive officers is bound by an employment agreement for any specific term.
 It may be difficult to replace members of our management team or other key personnel, and the loss of such individuals could be disruptive to our business.
 Because we generally do not have employment contracts with our employees, we must rely upon providing competitive compensation packages and a high-quality work environment in order to retain and motivate employees.
 If we are unable to attract and retain qualified personnel, we may be unable to manage our business effectively.